Label: IZERVAY- avacincaptad pegol injection

 Absorption/Distribution

-Following a single dose of avacincaptad pegol, maximum avacincaptad pegol plasma concentrations (Cmax) are estimated to occur approximately 7 days post-dose and mean (CV%) free avacincaptad pegol plasma Cmax is estimated to be 68.4 ng/mL (57.8%) in neovascular AMD (nAMD) patients.
-The AUC0-28 days following a single 2 mg dose is 1064 day∙ng/mL.
-Based on a population pharmacokinetic analysis of patients with nAMD, predicted steady state avacincaptad pegol Cmax is 83.9 ng/mL after monthly intravitreal administration of avacincaptad pegol 2 mg.
+Following monthly dosing of avacincaptad pegol, at steady‑state maximum avacincaptad pegol plasma concentrations (Cmax) are estimated to occur approximately 3 days post-dose and geometric mean (GeoCV%) free avacincaptad pegol plasma Cmax is estimated to be 347 ng/mL (59.0%) in GA secondary to AMD patients.
+The AUC0-τ days following monthly dosing is 4726 day∙ng/mL, where tau is 28 days.

-In humans, avacincaptad pegol plasma concentrations are predicted to be approximately 7,000-fold lower than vitreal concentrations.
+In humans, avacincaptad pegol plasma concentrations are predicted to be approximately 1,400-fold lower than vitreal concentrations.

 Metabolism/Elimination

 Metabolism and elimination of avacincaptad pegol has not been fully characterized.
-Avacincaptad pegol is expected to be catabolized by endonucleases and exonucleases to oligonucleotides of shorter lengths which may be excreted renally, in similar manner to the elimination of endogenous RNA.
-The estimated apparent systemic half-life of avacincaptad pegol is approximately 12 days.
+Avacincaptad pegol is expected to be catabolized by endonucleases and exonucleases to oligonucleotides of shorter lengths.
+The estimated apparent systemic half-life of avacincaptad pegol is approximately 8 days.

 Specific Populations